mhassan2/splunk-n-box/README.md

 Source code is posted here: https://github.com/mhassan2/splunk-n-box

 Please download and install in your lab.
 The script was tested on Ubuntu 16.04 and Macbook Pro El Captin 10.11.6.
 I am guessing running on equivalent Linux distribution will not be a problem.
-Windows and OSX do not support Linux c-groups natively, therefore there is an additional layer of virtualization required, which really defeat the purpose of micro servers concept.
-Additionally, the scripts heavily utilize NATing to allow Splunk containers to be visible to the outside world, which means you probably have to NAT 2-3 times to achieve the same goal using non-Linux host OS.

 ##How does it work?

 Once you have your Ubuntu up and running please follow the instructions for installing docker https://docs.docker.com/engine/installation/linux/ubuntulinux/
 Please be aware that Ubuntu 14.04 did not work very well for me.
 There is a bug around mounting docker volumes.
 Your mileage may vary if you decide to use CentOS or equivalent Linux distribution.
 For OSX see https://github.com/docker/dcus-hol-2016/tree/master/docker-developer

-When the scripts run for the first time it checks to see if you have any IP aliases available (the range specified in the script).
+When you run the scripts for the first time it will check to see if you have any IP aliases available (the range specified in script).
 If not; then it will configure IP aliases 192.168.1.100-254.
 The aliased IPs will be automatically mapped, at container creation time, to the internal docker IP space (172.18.0.0/24).
 You should be able to point your browser to any NATed IP on port 8000 and that will get you directly to the container.
-During my research, I haven’t seen many people using this technique and they opt for changing the ports or using a proxy container.
+During my research, I haven’t seen many people using this technique and they mostly opt for changing the ports or using a proxy container.
 My approach is to keep the standard Splunk ports (8000, 8089, 9997,etc) and use iptable NATs to make the containers visible to the outside world.
 This will save you a lot of headaches when dealing with creating a large number of Splunk containers (aka hosts).
 Running under OSX I used private network segment 10.0.0.0/24.
 The assumption here is you don't need to NAT to the outside world and everything will be local to your MAC laptop.
+Windows and OSX do not support Linux c-groups natively, therefore there is an additional layer of virtualization required, which will impact perfromance.

 ##Splunk image: